Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

     ![Credentials](../../Assets/Screenshots/Payments/Settings/CreateConnectionCredentials.png "[Credentials]")

-4. Enter the API credentials.
+4. Enter the API endpoints and credentials.
 There are some standard access points for the testing environment.
-For your productive environment, Adyen&trade; provides you with individual API credentials.
+For your productive environment, Adyen&trade; provides you with individual API endpoints.

     -  Enter the endpoint of the checkout API in the *Checkout API endpoint* field.